|

 "Let me speak to Master Dínendal for a moment, melmenya,

-Legolas beckoned the healer over and drew him outside the solar.
+the healer over, and drew him outside the solar.
+"How is

-"I am not sure, my lord," replied the healer.
-"She
+"I am not sure, my lord," replied Dínendal.

-insists that she is not ill and I confess I can find nothing physically
+"She insists that she is not ill and I confess I can find

-"Nothing my lordher recovery, such as it is, is due
+"Nothing my lord.
+Her recovery, such as it is, is due to

 Legolas shrugged.
 "She is the only woman I know, Master